-- 8.1.4 Application Procedure - 8.1.4.1 Guidelines and Requirements - 8.1.4.1.1 In making application, the faculty member shall present a plan for the use of the sabbatical leave which shall include (1) whether one or two semesters of sabbatical leave are being requested; (2) a statement on how the proposed activity will satisfy the criteria in Section 8.1.3; (3) a description of the faculty member's professional qualifications to undertake the activity; (4) detailed information concerning the resources or facilities needed to complete the proposed activity; (5) a projected timetable for the work to be completed. - 8.1.4.1.2 Consistent with the provisions of Article IX, the Board will to the extent allowable according to the University's carrier and law provide retirement contribution, medical, dental, and optical coverage, long-term disability coverage, tuition scholarship, and life insurance coverage for faculty members on sabbatical leave.
+8.1.5.1 In making application, the faculty member shall present a plan for the use of the sabbatical leave which shall include (1) the type of sabbatical requested (see Section 8.1.3); (2) whether one or two semesters of sabbatical leave are being requested (applications that contain proposal plans for both one- and two-semester sabbaticals will not be considered); (3) a description of the scope and nature of the proposed activity; (4) a statement on how the proposed activity will satisfy the criteria in Section 8.1.4; (5) a description of the faculty member's professional qualifications to undertake the activity; (6) detailed information concerning the resources or facilities needed to complete the proposed activity; (7) a projected timetable for the work to be completed

+8.1.5.2 Guidelines and Requirements

+8.1.5.2.1 Consistent with the provisions of Article IX, the Board will to the extent allowable according to the University's carrier and law provide retirement contribution, medical, dental, and optical coverage, long-term disability coverage, tuition scholarship, and life insurance coverage for faculty members on sabbatical leave.
 Such benefits will be based on the salary rate the faculty member would have received if the faculty member had remained on full-time status.